croketillo/stockalertbot/README.md

 ### 2. Edit a `sample.env` File

-Edit sample.env and type ypur telegram token. and your bot password (and rename the file ".env")
+Edit sample.env and type ypur telegram token. and your bot password (and not necesary rename to  ".env")

 ```sh
 TELEGRAM_TOKEN=your-telegram-bot-token